Previously, I received my Ph.D. and M.S. in Planetary Sciences from the

-In 2020, I was awarded the three-year Future Investigators in NASA Earth and Space Science and Technology (FINESST) grant.
+Future Investigators in NASA Earth and Space Science and Technology (FINESST) grant.

-Profs.
-James Owen (Imperial College of London, UK)
+Prof. James Owen (Imperial College of London, UK)

 with a Bachelor's and Master's (Dual Degree) in Aerospace Engineering.
-For my Master's thesis, I explored the dynamics of rings around non-spherical, minor planets
+For my thesis,

-For more details, please see my CV or visit the 'Contact' section to know how we could get in touch.
+For more details, please see my CV or visit the Contact section to know how we could get in touch.

 Research